Azi Ghaffari, Ph.D.

 Sarah Sarhaddi, Psy.D.

-Dr. Sarah Sarhaddi is a licensed clinical psychologist, who earned her PsyD from The Chicago School of
+Dr. Sarah Sarhaddi is a licensed clinical psychologist, and Board-Certified Bariatric Counselor

 “My approach involves creating an individualized plan tailored for each client’s individual needs.
 Along